Andreasjav/Andreasjav/README.md

 - 👋 Hi, I’m @Andreasjav
 - 👀 I’m interested in Java.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java and I'm open to new things.
 - 💞️ I’m looking to collaborate on with other experienced developers.
 - 📫 How to reach me ...